construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Project Delays and Client Penalties

 Missing materials or equipment delays schedules, which triggers financial penalties in many construction contracts.
-Late completion clauses often include $500-2,000 per day penalties.
-A week-long delay from overnight theft costs $3,500-14,000 in penalties alone — separate from theft replacement costs.
+Late completion clauses often include $500 to $2,000 per day in penalties.
+A week-long delay from overnight theft costs $3,500 to $14,000 in penalties alone, separate from theft replacement costs.

 Client relationships suffer when theft causes delays.
 General contractors face frustrated owners.
 Subcontractors face delayed payment.
 Everyone experiences schedule compression trying to make up lost time, which increases error rates and safety risks.